athomasq/athomasq.github.io/essays/investing-in-public.md

 ## 1. Introduction

+Lots of people build in public, sharing their ups and downs.
+Fewer people invest in public.

 I’ve been angel investing, off and on, for close to a decade, but it’s only in the last 6 months or so that I’ve become more intentional and systematic about it.